- What exercises can you do while pregnant?

 Other benefits of a yoga ball

 - It significantly reduces my back pain during the week, and I am glad I decided to purchase it.

 - It helps decompress the spine, open up the chest, and relieve tight shoulders.
 It feels fantastic, to be honest.

-- It is also great during exercise (you know its actual intended purpose!), allowing me to do crunches pain-free.
+- It is also great during exercise (you know its actual intended purpose!).
+Yoga ball exercises allow me to do crunches pain-free.